cosmos/cosmos-sdk/docs/building-modules/beginblock-endblock.md

 A specificity of the `EndBlocker` is that it can return validator updates to the underlying consensus engine in the form of an [`[]abci.ValidatorUpdates`](https://tendermint.com/docs/app-dev/abci-spec.html#validatorupdate).

-For more, see an [example implementation of `BeginBlocker` from the `distr` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/distribution/abci.go).
+For more, see an [example implementation of `BeginBlocker` from the `distr` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/distribution/abci.go) and an [example implementation of `EndBlocker`]( https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/handler.go#L44)

 ## Next